slatedocs/slate/source/includes/_endpoint-team.md

   }
 }
 Notice how it is possible for many members of the team to have the `manage_members` permission enabled simultaneously.

-Change members' permissions
+##### Modify existing members' permissions

-To change a team member's pemissions, you can patch in the same way than adding users, just specifying the new permissions:
+To change a team member's permissions, you can patch in the same way than adding users, just specifying the new permissions:
-PATCH /teams/:teamId/members/
+PATCH /teams/{team_id}/members/
 {
   element: "shoji:catalog",
   index: {